OWASP/java-html-sanitizer/docs/client-side-templates.md

 ## Client side template / expression attributes

-When filtering client-side templates, it should also be considered to fully cover attributes containing expressions and parseable information that might cause damage or lead to arbitary JavaScript execution.
+When filtering client-side templates, it should also be considered to fully cover attributes containing expressions and parseable information that might cause damage or lead to arbitrary JavaScript execution.

 | Template Language | Attrbutes | Notes |
 |-------------------|-----------|-------|